Passage to Marseille: Plot

 In 1942, journalist Manning arrives at a British RAF base to learn about the Free French who are fighting the Germans.
 Along with Captain Freycinet, he watches as French bomber crews prepare for a raid.
 Manning's interest focuses on Jean Matrac, a gunner, and Freycinet describes Matrac's story:

 Two years earlier, just before the defeat of France by the Germans, five men are found adrift in a small canoe in the Caribbean Sea by the tramp steamer Ville de Nancy.
-These five men — Marius, Garou, Petit, Renault, and their leader, Matrac — are rescued and taken aboard the French freighter commanded by Captain Malo.
-They initially claim to be French-Venezuelan miners returning home to fight for their motherland, but when confronted by Captain Freycinet, the five confess to being escaped convicts from Devil's Island — the French prison colony at Cayenne in French Guiana.
+These five men—Marius, Garou, Petit, Renault, and their leader, Matrac—are rescued and taken aboard the French freighter commanded by Captain Malo.
+They initially claim to be French-Venezuelan miners returning home to fight for their motherland, but when confronted by Captain Freycinet, the five confess to being escaped convicts from Devil's Island—the French prison colony at Cayenne in French Guiana.
 They had been recruited by Grandpère, a fervently patriotic ex-convict, to fight for France in her hour of need.
-To Grandpére, the inmates had recounted Matrac's troubles in pre-war France to convince the old man to choose Matrac to lead the escape.
+To Grandpère, the inmates had recounted Matrac's troubles in pre-war France to convince the old man to choose Matrac to lead the escape.
 A crusading newspaper publisher, Matrac, being opposed to the Munich Pact, had been framed for murder to shut him up.

 By the time the Ville de Nancy nears the port of Marseille, France has surrendered to Nazi Germany, and a collaborationist Vichy government has been set up.
 Upon hearing the news, and after emotionally delivering it to his crew, Captain Malo secretly decides not to deliver his valuable cargo to the Germans and to instead divert to Britain.
 Pro-Vichy passenger Major Duval organizes an attempt to seize control of the ship, but is defeated, in great part due to the escapees.
 Another pro-Vichy traveler, Jourdain, manages to broadcast the ship's coordinates to a Nazi bomber that subsequently attacks the ship; the escapees shoot down the bomber, at the cost of Marius’ life.
 When they reach England, the surviving convicts join the Free French bomber squadron.

 As Freycinet finishes his tale, the squadron returns from its mission over France.
-Renault's bomber is delayed, as Matrac is allowed to drop a letter over his family's house in occupied France — thus maintaining ties with his wife Paula and a son he has never met — before returning from each mission.
+Renault's bomber is delayed, as Matrac is allowed to drop a letter over his family's house in occupied France—thus maintaining ties with his wife Paula and a son he has never met—before returning from each mission.
 Renault's bomber finally lands.
 It has been badly shot up, and Matrac has been killed.
 At Matrac's interment, Freycinet reads aloud Matrac's last, undelivered, letter to his son—a vision of the day when evil will have been defeated forever—and promises that the letter will be delivered.